eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 # stateReplay.py

-Synchronizes saved state files from a (remote) simulation and replays them in a local sumo-gui instance to observe the remote simulation (requires rsync).
+Synchronizes saved state files from a (remote) simulation and replays them in a local sumo-gui instance to observe the remote simulation.

+!!! note
+    This script requires the rsync executable which is probably already installed if you are on Linux or macOS.
+On Windows it is recommended to install the [Windows Linux Subsystem (WSL)](https://learn.microsoft.com/windows/wsl).
+Please do *not* run sumo or stateReplay itself inside the WSL, the script will trigger the WSL itself.

 To observer every step in a simulation with step length 1s, the remote simulation must be started with option **--save-state.period 1**.
 In order to conserve disk space, the option **--save-state.period.keep 3** is recommended. (i.e. to retain only the last 3 simulation state files at any time).